What is uterine artery embolization?

-- Pain in your back or legs.
-This may be caused by the fibroids pressing on nerves.
+- Pain in your back or legs, which may be caused by the fibroids pressing on nerves

-Your healthcare provider may have other reasons to recommend a uterine artery embolization.
+Your healthcare provider may have other reasons to recommend a uterine fibroid embolization.

 What are the risks of a uterine artery embolization?

-Any procedure has possible complications.
+Any procedure can have complications.
 Possible complications of this procedure include:

 - Abnormal bleeding (hemorrhage)